mapbender/mapbender-starter/CONTRIBUTING.md

 In the past, the development bundles were part of the git [submodules].

-Today each module should be in an own git repository and reuse the same directory structure.
+Today, each module should be in its own git repository and reuse the same directory structure.

 ## Rules